pkozhevnikov/quizzly/model/basics.md

 Beginning from Exam Period start time till Exam Period end minus Trial Length, the Exam is available for Trials.
 A Testee follows a link provided by Exam Notification and starts her Trial.
 The Testee submits every solution during the Trial.
-When the Testee has done with the Quiz, she *finalize*s the Trial.
-If the Testee doesn't finalize the Trial during Trial Length, the Trial is finalized automatically at Trial start time plus Trial Length.
+When the Testee has done with the Quiz, the trial *finalize*s automatically.
+If the trial hasn't finalized during Trial Length, the Trial is finalized automatically at Trial start time plus Trial Length.

 ### Practice